Yadhukrishnank/UR3e_unity-ROS/README.md

 # Description

-This is the ros side repository that allows you to operate a ur3e robot with robotiq gripper 2f-85.
+This is the ROS side repository that allows you to operate a ur3e robot with robotiq gripper 2f-85.
 Make sure the ROS work space is set up before running unity.

 ------